Days of Awe (Ten Days of Intentional Prayer) from Yom Teruah to Yom Kippur (Intro to Gate series)

 Some times these days are also called the Time of Teshuva.
 Typically, teshuva is translated from the Hebrew as repentance, but it literally means return, as if turning back to something you’ve strayed or looked away from.
 So this is a time to turn our hearts and mind towards our Creator and Redeemer.

 If you have never observed a set apart time for repentance, or ten days of intentional prayer between Yom Teruah and Yom Kippur then this is a great year to give it a try.
 I will be posting each day during these ten days, so feel free to join me here.
-All you have to do is be intentional is prayer to observe this season of Remembering our Creator, Redeemer, and our need for Repentance.
+All you have to do to be intentional in prayer during this season is remember our Creator, Redeemer, and our need for Repentance.

 May Yehovah God bless us all as we seek Him.